 Whereas a degree in Business and Technology Studies may prepare a student for entry-level employment, students should be aware that this school major may not provide sufficient depth of preparation for admission to a graduate program or specialization in one of the management or computer information disciplines.
-Students who wish to earn this school major should meet with the Undergraduate Chair of the School of Business and Technology in the fall semester of the sophomore year to evaluate the appropriateness of the degree for their career goals.
+Students who wish to earn this school major should meet with the Dean of the School of Business and Technology in the fall semester of the sophomore year to evaluate the appropriateness of the degree for their career goals.

-The school major is generally intended for students who are not seeking a baccalaureate degree in any other program with in the School of Business and Technology.
+The school major is generally intended for students who are not seeking a baccalaureate degree in any other program within the School of Business and Technology.
 Therefore, the school major is not offered as a second major.